Kerbside collection acceptable items

 Council encourages you to look for other resource recovery options for your large household items, to contribute to a cleaner, greener city by reducing landfill.

-Download the free Brisbane Bin and Recycling app for easy to search recycling information on the palm of your hand.
+Download the free Brisbane Bin and Recycling app for recycling information and reminders before your next kerbside collection.

 Donate useable items